rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/content/2-tutorials.md

 <br>
 **Link to HTML (static) Material:** coming soon <!--[Session 2 Tutorial](/link-to-tutorial)--><br>

- Login to your SCINet account using SSH and work through the html tutorial from the command line.
+ Login to your SCINet account using SSH (or through JupyterHub and then open a terminal) and work through the html tutorial from the command line.

 **Learning Goals:**